 Wireless charging is set to become more popular with the adoption of Qi wireless charging in Apple’s iPhone 8, iPhone 8 Plus, and iPhone X. It’s also found on some Android phones, like Samsung’s Galaxy Note 8, Galaxy S8, and Galaxy S7.

-Wireless chargers use magnetic induction.
+Most wireless chargers use magnetic induction and magnetic resonance.
 They offer the promise of being able to place a device on a surface and have it charge automatically—no fiddling with cables required.

 How Wireless Charging Works

-Wireless charging is more accurately described as “inductive charging” because it uses magnetic induction.
-The short explanation is that it uses magnetism to transmit energy.
+Wireless chargers typically use magnetic induction.
+The short explanation is that they use magnetism to transmit energy.
+First, you place the device–like a smartphone—on the wireless charger.
 The current coming from the wall power outlet moves through the wire in the wireless charger, creating a magnetic field.
-The magnetic field creates a current in the coil inside the device.
-This coil is connected to the battery and the current charges the battery.
-Devices must have the appropriate hardware in them to support wireless charging—a device without the appropriate coil can’t charge wirelessly.
+The magnetic field creates a current in the coil inside the device sitting on the wireless charger.
+This magnetic energy is converted to electrical energy, which is used to charge the battery.
+Devices must have the appropriate hardware in them to support wireless charging—a device without the necessary coil can’t charge wirelessly.